kivy/kivy/doc/sources/guide/quickstart.rst

 So what did that code do ?

- 1. First, we imported :class:`~kivy.app.App` class, to be able to extend it.
+ 1. First, we import the :class:`~kivy.app.App` class, to be able to extend it.
+    By extending this class, your own class gains several features that we already developed for you to make sure it will be recognized by Kivy.
- 2. Next, we imported :class:`~kivy.uix.button.Button` class, to be able to create an instance of a button with a custom label.
+ 2. Next, we import the :class:`~kivy.uix.button.Button` class, to be able to create an instance of a button with a custom label.
- 2. Then, we have created our application, based from the App class.
-We have extend the :meth:`~kivy.app.App.build` function to be able to return an instance of :class:`~kivy.uix.button.Button`.
+ 2. Then, we create our application, based on the App class.
+    We extend the :meth:`~kivy.app.App.build` function to be able to return an instance of :class:`~kivy.uix.button.Button`.
 This instance will be used as the root of the widget tree.
- 3. Finally, we use :meth:`~kivy.app.App.run` on our application instance to launch the kivy process with our application inside.
+ 3. Finally, we call :meth:`~kivy.app.App.run` on our application instance to launch the Kivy process with our application inside.